Blog

 There is no set of questions that a consular worker may ask you.
 They can ask any question as long as it helps them figure out if you qualify for the visa or not.
 If you have been told by a friend, family member, or other third party to make certain claims, they may even ask you questions to catch you off guard.
 Your attitude, body language, confidence, and even how you look, along with other things that might not seem important, all add up.

-See also Courses Taught At Osei Tutu Senior High
+See also KNUST Senior High School, Kumasi

 3. Only tell the truth and nothing else